vkacherov/hybrid-workshop/README.md

 # Deploying Multi-OS applications with Docker EE on Microsoft Azure

-Docker EE 2.0 (beta) is the first Containers-as-a-Service platform to offer production-level support for the integrated management and security of both Linux and Windows Server Containers.
+Docker EE 2.0 is the first Containers-as-a-Service platform to offer production-level support for the integrated management and security of both Linux and Windows Server Containers.
 It is also the first platform to support both Docker Swarm and Kubernetes orchestration.

 In this lab we'll use a Docker EE cluster comprised of Windows and Linux nodes.
 We'll deploy both a Java web app on Linux and a multi-service application that includes both Windows and Linux components using Docker Swarm.
 Then we'll take a look at securing and scaling the application.
 Finally, we will then deploy the app using Kubernetes.